-- Match Charter Public School ("Match School"), The Charles Sposato Graduate School of Education, Inc. ("Sposato"), and The Match Foundation, Inc. (collectively, "Match Education") provides and maintains computer systems and network resources to support the delivery of education and the administration of Match Education's operations.
+- a.
+Match Charter Public School ("Match School"), The Charles Sposato Graduate School of Education, Inc. ("Sposato"), and The Match Foundation, Inc. (collectively, "Match Education") provides and maintains computer systems and network resources to support the delivery of education and the administration of Match Education's operations.
 These include desktop workstations, laptops, handheld smart devices, applications, internal networks (both wired and wireless), servers, online databases, and access to outside networks, including the internet (collectively referred to herein as "computing systems").
-This policy applies to all users of Match Education computing systems, including students of Match School and Sposato, and employees, volunteers and guests of Match Education. - b.
-Match Education permits its staff to use the Match Education computing systems for incidental personal use as long as the computing systems are not used in a manner that violates this policy and such use is limited to times before or after work hours, during nonassigned teaching or duty time, and lunch periods. - c.
-This policy describes acceptable and unacceptable uses of Match Education computing systems, but these descriptions are not exhaustive lists of all acceptable or unacceptable uses.
-Any user who has a question regarding whether or not a particular activity is acceptable should seek guidance from his or her supervisor (for staff), Principal or Executive Director (for Match School students), or the Director or Chief Operating Officer (for Sposato students).
+This policy applies to all users of Match Education computing systems, including Match Education employees, volunteers, independent contractors, students and guests. - b.
+Match Education permits its employees and volunteers to use the Match Education computing systems for incidental personal use as long as the computing systems are not used in a manner that violates this policy and such use is limited to times before or after work hours, during non-assigned teaching or duty time, and lunch periods. - C. This policy describes acceptable and unacceptable uses of Match Education computing systems, but these descriptions are not exhaustive lists of all acceptable or unacceptable uses.
+Any user who has a question regarding whether or not a particular activity is acceptable should seek guidance from his or her supervisor (for staff), Principal or Executive Director (for Match School students), the Director or Chief Operating Officer (for Sposato students) or the Chief Operating Officer (for Match Beyond students).